itsmillertim3/perform2021/performanceEngineering-as-a-Self-Service/content/06_Bonus_Round/index.md

 Then click **Save**.

-Now moving forward for all future Performance Tests where you use the **TSN** request header your **Test Steps Names** will be used.
+Now moving forward for all future Performance Tests where you use the **TSN** request header your **Test Steps Names** will be used by Dynatrace for the request name.

 <img src="../../assets/images/lab_6_request_web_request_naming_rule_5.png" width="500"/>

 ### Custom Alert

 A custom alert provides a simple way of defining a threshold on a given metric.
 Dynatrace sends out alerts when a metric breaches a user-defined threshold.
-You can define alerts for when actual metric values are above or below the user-defined threshold.
-Because a metric can be recorded by multiple components within your environment, Dynatrace always alerts with a reference to the component that shows the violating metric.
+You can define alerts for when actual metric values are above or below the user-defined threshold or adaptive baselines.

-We are going to cover how to create a Customer alert based on response time for your Test Step transactions.
+We are going to cover how to create a Custom alert based on response time for your Test Step transactions.

-Go to **"Settings>Anomaly detection>Custom events for alerting"** and then select **Create custom event for alerting**.
+Go to **"Settings-->Anomaly detection-->Custom events for alerting"** and then click the **Create custom event for alerting** button.

 <img src="../../assets/images/lab_6_custom_alert_1.png" width="500"/>